 Ceilings Visually inspected from floor level.
-Plasterboard ceilings and lath and plaster ceilings.
+Plasterboard ceilings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plastered on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is of suspended timber construction overlaid with fitted floor coverings.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items moved.
+Flooring throughout is of suspended timber construction overlaid in fitted floor coverings.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The skirtings and architraves are to timber panelled design.
-The kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
-Chimney breasts and fireplaces Visually inspected. · No testing of the flues or fittings was carried out.
-There is a gas fire within the living room.
-The remaining fireplaces appear to be unutilised or blocked over.
+Skirtings and architraves are to timber panel design.
+Kitchen units are built to a range of wall and base type which provide adequate storage space and surface areas.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+The former fireplaces appear to have been blocked over with the exception of the livingroom where a gas fire is present.
 Internal decorations Visually inspected.
 Painted throughout.
-Cellars Not applicable. . ,
+Cellars NOT APPLICABLE NOT ALL LIOADEL